 Credit card networks (Visa, Mastercard, etc.) process transactions between merchants and issuers.
 Credit card issuers (Chase, Citi, etc.) provide financial backing for credit cards, and often have a hand in developing their rewards and benefits.

-Visa, American Express, Discover, MasterCard – What’s the Difference?
+Visa, American Express, Discover, Mastercard – What’s the Difference?

-Filling your wallet with the right credit cards is a process that’s going to be different for each of us.
-However, understanding the following regarding the credit card environment can help you make the right choices.
+Filling your wallet with the right credit cards is a process that’s different for everyone.
+However, understanding a little more about how the credit card environment works can help you make the right choices.
 First, it’s important to understand the difference between credit card networks and credit card issuers.

-Credit Card Networks
+What’s a Credit Card Network?